Kartblock/Token-sale/README.md

+KARTBLOCK

-Kartblock (“KBT”)  The Kart Block ecosystem at its core is a combination of e-commerce platform, digital wallet, and Tokenized reward mechanism.
+The Kart Block ecosystem at its core is a combination of e-commerce platform, digital wallet, and Tokenized reward mechanism.
 A simple yet powerful idea behind this ecosystem is directly rewarding the customers/users for their valuable contribution to the Kart Block platform, without the need for any middlemen.
 This reward will be in the form of a cryptocurrency (Kart Block Token).

 Token Name:	Kartblock Token